 Jacob Gordon: Hey guys, welcome to The Rezilir Way with Jacob Gordon.
 I’m your host Jacob and I’m so excited to have you here today.
 I have my own website, mybiohack.com, which is essentially a database in Wikipedia for biohacking and epigenetics with over about 20,000 relevant and recent studies.
 In this first episode, we will be discussing what Rezilir is about.
-I’m here with the team specifically Craig Tanio and Tammy Motola, the two founders of Rezilir Health, and I have them here so we can talk about what Rezilir Health is, and without further ado, let’s get started.
+I’m here with the team specifically Craig Tanio and Tammy Motola, the two founders of Rezilir Health, and I have them here so we can talk about what Rezilir Health is.
+And without further ado, let’s get started.
 I’ve got Craig and Tammy on the show here today.
-I want to know a little bit more personally and what got you into helping others here.
+I want to know you two a little bit more personally and what got you into helping others here.

 Tammy Motola: I’ll let Craig go first.